tradle/bot-keep-fresh/README.md

 # @tradle/bot-keep-fresh

-make sure your users are up to date with your latest models
+make sure your users are up to date with your latest models, styles, and whatever else they need the latest and bestest of

 ## Usage